 One of the hottest topics in the business industry today is content marketing.
-You can find hundreds, if not thousands, of content marketing strategies online.
+You can find hundreds, if not thousands, of content marketing strategies online, as opposed to traditional marketing techniques.
 Content marketing can be used to boost sales, generate more leads, build and nurture brand-consumer relationships, and drive more traffic—just to name a few benefits.

 But of course, these marketing techniques will only work to your advantage if you know how to properly use them.